 Inarguably, the most vital recommendation made by the Inquiry Warden on 7 November, 1972, was that all underground personnel should immediately be withdrawn from the mine once uncontrollable re-circulation of flammable gases is discovered.
 A mine is perhaps salvageable, but lives, as the families and friends of those killed know so well, are not.

-In the days and weeks following the accident, thousands attended the funerals for each of the deceased in various churches and buildings around Ipswich, but a service for all those killed in the accident, which saw local, state and federal representatives, the Queensland Governor, and about 150 miners, including the survivors, was held outdoors, smoke still billowing from the destroyed mine.
+In the days and weeks following the Box Flat mine disaster, thousands attended the funerals for each of the deceased in various churches and buildings around Ipswich, but a service for all those killed in the accident, which saw local, state and federal representatives, the Queensland Governor, and about 150 miners, including the survivors, was held outdoors, smoke still billowing from the destroyed mine.

 In 2012, on the 40th anniversary of the disaster, family and friends of the deceased again gathered to commemorate the tragedy, still a raw wound for many.
 As Ipswich Mayor Paul Pisasale highlighted, as stated in the Courier Mail, that 40 years is a long time, but for relatives and associates of the lost miners, it feels recent.

-Today, a memorial plaque and statue for the Box Flat Colliery disaster can be viewed at the mine site, on Old Swanbank Road, Ipswich.
+Today, a memorial plaque and statue for the Box Flat mine disaster can be viewed at the mine site, on Old Swanbank Road, Ipswich.

 LIST OF THE DEAD